 Costume fittings are scheduled during the rehearsal period for each show.
 Fittings are scheduled by the Costume Shop utilizing a web-based scheduling system.
 If your measurements were not returned to the company when you signed your contract or have changed dramatically since your previous work with MOT, please contact Suzanne Hanna, firstname.lastname@example.org, to have new measurements taken.

 Sign in sheets will be posted on a bulletin board outside the rehearsal space before every rehearsal or performance.
 You are required to sign in upon arrival.
 If you do not sign in you cannot be paid.
 Please make sure you sign in legibly prior to every rehearsal.

 Michigan Opera Theatre will provide you with the chorus parts for the opera you are involved in.
 You will be notified via email when those parts are available to you.
 Parts are signed out from the Production Department, located on the 3rd floor of the Detroit Opera House.
 If you are interested in purchasing a full piano vocal score for the opera you are in, you may contact the Production Coordinator for information on the edition being used.

 Rehearsals are held in the Detroit Opera House.
-Each time you enter the building, you will enter at the Stage door, located on the Madison Street side under the smaller of the two red awnings.
+Every time you enter the building, you will enter at the Stage Door, located on the Madison Street side under the smaller of the two red awnings.
 You are required to sign in prior to each rehearsal downstairs at security and sign out when you leave (in ADDITION to the sign in sheets posted outside your rehearsal location).

 Depending on other events being held in the building, your rehearsal space may change.
 Please refer to your schedule to notify you of where to go in the building.

-Michigan Opera Theatre expects that your music be memorized 2 rehearsals PRIOR to the first rehearsal with the conductor of the production.
+Michigan Opera Theatre requires that your music be memorized 2 rehearsals PRIOR to your first rehearsal with the conductor for the production.